 I worked on this from Spring 2021 up to now.
 The main release was on 12 December 2022.
 Currently I am releasing regular updates and improvements.

 I post regularly blog updates on my progress of this game, you can find them in their category.

 - Marketing (Blogging, Steam page)

-- Art direction (Decided on type of low-poly, am main input for concept artist/cartoonist, am main input for the modellers, keeping art consistent between different people and different art forms)
+- Art direction (Inspiration and providing rough guidelines for concept artist/cartoonist, same for the modellers, keeping art consistent between different people and different art forms)